wilhuff/klodestone/README.md

 #### Polling rate

-The polling rate is the amount of time between each zone check when dragging a window.
+The polling rate is the amount of time between each position check when dragging a window.
 The default is 100ms, a faster polling rate is more accurate but will use more CPU.
-You can change this to your liking.

 #### Debugging